supertwist/GAI-sandbox/in-writing.md

 # IN WRITING (for Jake Messick)

 ## Preamble:
 The overal goal is to create a safe sandbox for non-techincal artists (students and faculty at the Corcoran School of Arts and Design) to explore generative AI tools that expose more parameters than simply a text pronpt, and tools beyond those currently offered by the university (primarily Copilot and Adobe Creative Cloud.)
 Typical users would range from completely non-technical (imagine a first-year painting student) to slightly more advanced (imagine an interaction design grad student).
 Additionally, these tools are computationally intensive and would benefit from the power of the HPC.
-We think ComfyUI is a good starting point: it has a grahical interface for creating custom workflows; in addition to txt2img it has txt2audio, txt2video, and txt2model in various stages of development.
+We think running ComfyUI on OOD is a good place to start exploring: unlike the availble Apporto VMs, OOD has more powerful GPUs and allow users to experiment with various installs.
+ComfUI has a graphical interface for creating custom workflows; in addition to txt2img it has txt2audio, txt2video, and txt2model in various stages of development.
 These capabilities are all of interest to creators.
 By staging these tools internally we aim to eliminate some security issues (unlike using an API, there is no data going out to a third party for processing.)

 ## Big picture:
 In an ideal world we would have dedicated hardware to provide these tools as a service.
 In that world, this system should look like: